apache/www-site/content/legal/src-headers.md

 the media should be copied into the NOTICE file.

 ### Why is a licensing header necessary?  {#faq-whyheader}
-License headers allow someone examining the file to know the terms for the work, even when it is distributed without the rest of the distribution.
+License headers allow someone examining the file to know the terms governing use of the work, even when it is distributed without the rest of the distribution.
 Without a licensing notice, it must be assumed that the author has reserved all rights, including the right to copy, modify, and redistribute.